This article discusses the top online reputation threats to be aware of in 2026 and beyond.

 - Educate Your Audience: Help customers differentiate credible sources from false claims.

-5. Poor Management of Social Media Interactions
+5. Poor Social Media Management

 - Maintain Consistency: Use a professional tone across all platforms.